HyperX Cloud Alpha

 FAQ

-Is the HyperX Cloud Alpha only good for gaming?
+Does the HyperX Cloud Alpha sound good for games?

 Is the microphone good enough for chat and calls?